Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Introduction

 \section{Introduction}

-Effective urban planning require a good understanding of how cities and regions change and grow over time.
-It is one of the central problems for contemporary science to understand the structure, function, and dynamics of cities.
-The key features of cities include activities at locations, flow patterns between these locations, and the internal spatial structure that facilitates these activities.
-To model such systems, \cite{Wilson-RSI2007} proposed the Boltzmann--Lotka--Volterra (BLV) method.
+The key features of cities include activities at locations, spatial interaction patterns between these locations, and the spatial distribution of various factors that facilitate these activities and interactions. \cite{Wilson-RSI2007} describes a general framework called the Boltzmann--Lotka--Volterra (BLV) method to model such systems.
 The BLV method is a synthesis of \emph{fast dynamics} (the ``Boltzmann'' component) and \emph{slow dynamics} (the ``Lotka--Volterra'' component).
-Fast dynamics describe the short-run spatial interaction patterns (i.e., the \emph{flows} between locations, such as trip distributions between the origin and destination pairs) and the short-run payoff landscape.
-Slow dynamics describe the gradual evolution of the spatial distribution of mobile factors that govern the processes of flow generation and attraction (i.e., the \emph{stocks} at the locations, such as trip demand at the origins and attractiveness of the destinations).
-The fast dynamics of flow-based spatial interactions follow the entropy-maximizing framework \citep{wilson1967statistical,wilson1970entropy}.
-The BLV formalism adds slow dynamics by considering flow-dependent evolution of stock values at the locations.
-This combination of short- and long-run dynamics was being followed in new economic geography synthesized by \cite{Fujita-Krugman-Venables-Book1999} and, ultimately, to the recent wave of quantitative spatial models in economics surveyed by \cite{Redding-Rossi-Hansberg-ARE2017}.
+Fast dynamics determine the spatial interaction flows between locations in the short run (e.g., trade flows, commuting flows) based on the entropy-maximizing framework \citep{wilson1967statistical}.
+The spatial distribution of mobile actors (e.g., firms, households) is treated as fixed in the short run, and governs the generation and attraction of such flows.
+The spatial interaction flows determine the short-run payoff landscape for mobile actors (e.g., profits for firms, utilities for households).
+Slow dynamics then describe the gradual adjustments of the spatial distribution of mobile actors by considering their relocation.
+This approach to combine short- and long-run dynamics was followed in the so-called ``new economic geography'' \citep{Fujita-Krugman-Venables-Book1999,Baldwin-Book2016} and paved the way for quantitative spatial models in economics \citep[see][for a survey]{Redding-Rossi-Hansberg-ARE2017}.